For Watson Headache® Institute Courses (offline and online), Programs, Webinars, Events, Symposium, Publications and Offerings.

 8. Copying, Supplying or Adapting: You must not make, supply or adapt or permit others to make, supply or adapt any copy, part, version or modification of Institute Content in any manner or for any purpose whatsoever except as permitted in writing by the Institute.
 You must not develop any work adapting, encapsulating, reproducing, based on or derived from Institute Content, including images to portray or represent Institute Content in any media.

-9. Solicitation: Except for the referral of patients to other practitioners, you accept that you are prohibited by this agreement/policy/document, as well as by privacy, copyright and confidential information law, from soliciting, copying or using the names, contact details or personal information of any program registrant, course attendee, Certified Practitioners, their affiliated company, business or staff.
+9. Solicitation: Except for the referral of patients to other practitioners, you accept that you are prohibited by this agreement/policy/document, as well as by privacy, copyright and confidential information law, from soliciting, copying or using the names, contact details or personal information of any program registrant, course attendee, Certified Practitioner, their affiliated company, business or staff.

-10. Release for Exercises: You acknowledge that in Institute training courses it is your responsibility to decline to have any particular techniques performed on you if you have any conditions that may predispose to pain or suffering in response to participation in this course.
+10. Release for Exercises: You acknowledge that in Institute training courses it is your responsibility to decline to have any particular techniques performed on you if you have any conditions that may predispose you to pain or suffering in response to participation in this course.
 You acknowledge that the training involves “obvious risk” under section 5F of the Civil Liability Act 2002 (NSW).

-11. Release for Recordings: You grant to the Institute and its licensees and assigns permission to record you (picture, voice and/or performance) on audio-visual media (including photographs, video and digital media) and use them in all countries with your name, likeness, voice and affiliation information for educational, marketing and commercial purposes.
+11. Release for Recordings: You grant to the Institute and its licensees and assign permission to record you (picture, voice and/or performance) on audio-visual media (including photographs, video and digital media) and use them in all countries with your name, likeness, voice and affiliation information for educational, marketing and commercial purposes.

 12. Events: This clause relates to offline and online events (including courses, seminars and symposia) held by the Institute or in collaboration with other organisations.

-- (Cancellation by Institute) The Institute reserves the right to cancel or reschedule an event to an alternative date, location or venue.
+b.
+(Cancellation by Institute) The Institute reserves the right to cancel or reschedule an event to an alternative date, location or venue.
 The Institute will refund event attendance payments (eg course registration fee) received in full satisfaction of all of its liabilities if any such changes of date, location or venue does not suit you.
-Once such a changed event starts no refund (eg of a registration fee) will be made.
+Once such a changed event starts no refund (eg of the registration fee) will be made.
 For such a changed event no refund is given for your or any travel, accommodation, meals and related expenses.
 If you are travelling nationally or internationally to attend an event, please consider purchasing appropriate travel insurance.

-- (Change by Institute to Delivery Format) The Institute may at it’s discretion change the mode of event delivery.
+c.
+(Change by Institute to Delivery Format) The Institute may at its discretion change the mode of event delivery.
 For example, an event may change from delivery offline to online, or combine online and offline formats.
 If a change of format does not suit you, a refund of event attendance payments (eg course registration fee) will be made on written request if notice is received by the Institute before the start of the event.

-- (Accidents) The Institute expects behaviour at events to be safe and responsible and accepts no responsibility in the event of death, damage, injury, theft or loss (including financial or of goods) of any kind arising from mishaps, accidents, misbehaviour (including defamation or disparaging comments) or negligence.
+d.
+(Accidents) The Institute expects behaviour at events to be safe and responsible and accepts no responsibility in the event of death, damage, injury, theft or loss (including financial or of goods) of any kind arising from mishaps, accidents, misbehaviour (including defamation or disparaging comments) or negligence.

-- (Payments) If you fail to meet financial obligations in a timely manner the Institute may terminate your event registration without notice and without obligation to refund any money previously paid.
+e.
+(Payments) If you fail to meet financial obligations in a timely manner the Institute may terminate your event registration without notice and without obligation to refund any money previously paid.

-13. Privacy: (Demonstration Patients and Course Participants) You acknowledge and will respect and protect the personal information of people attending an Institute course, program, webinar or even.
+13. Privacy: (Demonstration Patients and Course Participants)You acknowledge and will respect and protect the personal information of people attending an Institute course, program, webinar or event.

-14. Indemnity: Without limitation to any other remedy, as a separate, additional and severable liability, you irrevocably indemnify and must at all times keep indemnified Watson Headache® Institute, its related bodies corporate, officers and employees from all demands, claims, actions, proceedings, settlements, liability, accidents, events, acts, omissions, expenses, death, bodily injury, disability, sickness, disease, damages, costs and loss of any type (including legal and accounting costs and disbursements on a full indemnity basis) suffered or incurred by Watson Headache® Institute (directly or indirectly) as a result of or arising from breach (by commission or omission) of this Agreement by you or any willful, unlawful or negligent act or omission by you or any related bodies corporate, trust or person for whose acts or omissions you are vicariously liable in connection with this Agreement.
+14. Indemnity: Without limitation to any other remedy, as a separate, additional and severable liability, you irrevocably indemnify and must at all times keep indemnified Watson Headache® Institute, its related bodies corporate, officers and employees from all demands, claims, actions, proceedings, settlements, liability, accidents, events, acts, omissions, expenses, death, bodily injury, disability, sickness, disease, damages, costs and loss of any type (including legal and accounting costs and disbursements on a full indemnity basis) suffered or incurred by Watson Headache® Institute (directly or indirectly) as a result of or arising from the breach (by commission or omission) of this Agreement by you or any wilful, unlawful or negligent act or omission by you or any related bodies corporate, trust or person for whose acts or omissions you are vicariously liable in connection with this Agreement.

 15. Remedy: You agree on notice to you to immediately remedy any non-compliance by you with these Conditions of Use.

-16. Survival of Obligations: You are bound by these Conditions of Use at all times, including in use of Institute Content by you, or by those authorised by you or under your power or control (including employees, independent contractors, contractors, partners, directors, assigns or agents).
+16. Survival of Obligations: You are bound by these Conditions of Use at all times, including in the use of Institute Content by you, or by those authorised by you or under your power or control (including employees, independent contractors, contractors, partners, directors, assigns or agents).

-17. Transfer: The Institute may assign, subcontract or otherwise transfer this Agreement but you may not.
+17. Transfer: The Institute may assign, sub-contract or otherwise transfer this Agreement but you may not.

 18. Termination: If you breach this Agreement the Institute may immediately terminate this Agreement.
 Termination will automatically terminate any of the following given to you – Marketing Permission Given to Course Attendees and Permissions Agreement for Use of Name.